wnchan/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all students in the system.

 Format: `list`

+#### Expected Output(Success):
+* GUI: List of all student entries in the system
+* Message: “Viewing all students”

+#### Expected Output(Failure):
+* Message: “Error: Unable to retrieve student entries.
+Please try again.”

 ### Editing a person : `edit`